It’s Migraine Season, Arizona. Here’s What You Need to Do Now

 When the wind kicks up in Arizona, it tosses a lot of dust into the air.
 For some of us, those conditions are major migraine triggers.

-The dust, mold, and other particles can irritate sinuses and lead to headaches.
-Add changes in barometric pressure that comes with windy weather, and you've got the perfect conditions for Migraine Season in Arizona.
+The dust, mold, and other particles can irritate the sinuses, leading to headaches.
+Add changes in barometric pressure that come with windy weather, and you've got the perfect conditions for Migraine Season in Arizona.

 Try These Simple Hacks to Conquer Allergies in Arizona